atienosonia/Tanzanian_Water_Wells/README.md

 ## Evaluation

 We had set a recall of 70%+ for our model’s functionality once we deploy it to the public and a Root Mean Squared Error of close to 0 to test our model’s efficiency before the deployment, both of these metrics were met.
+The most important features are amount_tsh(water pump pressure) and qunatiy

 ## Reccomendations and Conclusion